Reddit: Data breach and collection

 In June 2023, The BlackCat hacker gang claimed responsibility for a February 2023 breach of Reddit's systems.
 On its data leak site, it claimed that it stole 80 GB of compressed data and demanded a $4.5 million ransom from Reddit.
 This attack did not involve data encryption like typical ransomware campaigns.

 In September 2024, the Federal Trade Commission released a report summarizing nine company responses (including from Reddit) to orders made by the agency pursuant to Section 6(b) of the Federal Trade Commission Act of 1914 to provide information about user and non-user data collection (including of children and teenagers) and data use by the companies that found that the companies' user and non-user data practices put individuals vulnerable to identity theft, stalking, unlawful discrimination, emotional distress and mental health issues, social stigma, and reputational harm.

 University of Zurich AI-generated content study

-In 2025, researchers from the University of Zurich conducted a experiment on the debate subreddit r/changemyview.
+In 2025, researchers from the University of Zurich conducted an experiment on the debate subreddit r/changemyview.
 The researchers deployed AI-run Reddit accounts to pose as humans and actively push desired viewpoints in order to study how AI could influence opinions among human participants.
 The experiment was run without the consent or knowledge of the subreddit moderators for four months until one of the researchers informed them.
 Critics of the experiment argued it was unethical as it involved impersonation and involuntarily used Redditors as experiment participants.

+Australian lawsuit

+In December 2025, Reddit filed a lawsuit in an attempt to overturn Australia's social media ban for children, as Australia was one of Reddit's biggest markets, and the ban would prevent people under 16 from accessing the site.